Z-BERT-A: a zero-shot Pipeline for Unknown Intent detection: Evaluation

 \section{Evaluation}

-In order to evaluate the performance and the results of the Z-BERT-A pipeline, we first analyze the accuracy of the BERT-A component and evaluate its results on an NLI task using accuracy, precision and recall.
-Afterwards, we compare its result on the zero-shot classification task with other available models on the same Banking77 split using accuracy.
-In this initial evaluation, the intents are known.
-The baselines considered in this setting are: BART0~\cite{https://doi.org/10.48550/arxiv.2204.07937}, a multitask model with 406 million parameters based on Bart-large~\cite{https://doi.org/10.48550/arxiv.1910.13461} based on prompt training; and two flavours of Zero-Shot DDN (ZS-DNN)~\cite{kumar2017zero} with both encoders Universal Sentence Encoder (USE)~\cite{https://doi.org/10.48550/arxiv.1803.11175} and SBERT~\cite{reimers2019sentence}.
+First, we analyzed the performance of the \mbox{BERT-A} component and evaluated its results on a NLI task using accuracy, precision, and recall.
+Afterward, we compared its result on the zero-shot classification task with other available models on the same Banking77 split using accuracy.
+In this initial evaluation, the intents were known.
+The baselines considered in this setting were BART0~\cite{https://doi.org/10.48550/arxiv.2204.07937}, a multitask model with 406 million parameters based on Bart-large~\cite{https://doi.org/10.48550/arxiv.1910.13461} based on prompt training; and two flavors of Zero-Shot DDN (ZS-DNN)~\cite{kumar2017zero} with both encoders Universal Sentence Encoder (USE)~\cite{https://doi.org/10.48550/arxiv.1803.11175} and SBERT~\cite{reimers2019sentence}.